NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 and Swarm Robotics is just much more intuitive, suitable for OOP(C#) and flexible.

 So, I came back to my initial coding style along with some souvenirs from each techniques.
-Hopefully, this archiTECTutre called Template Entity Component Task(TECT) would be my final habitat.
+Hopefully, this architecture called Template Entity Component Task(TECT) would be my final habitat.

 ## Template Entity Component Task(TECT)

-TECT is a hybrid archiTECTutre specialized in game development, which classifies game elements in to four types: Template, Entity, Component and Task.
+TECT is a hybrid architecture specialized in game development, which classifies game elements in to four types: Template, Entity, Component and Task.

 The basic idea is:

 *	A property is what an Entity HAS.
 *	A behaviour is what an Entity DOES.
-*	A functionality is what others can DO to an Entity.
+*	A service is what an Entity PROVIDES to the public.
-*	A Template predefines properties/behaviours of an Entity.
+*	A Template is predefined blueprint for an Entity.
-*	A Task is a replaceable implementation of properties/behaviours.
+*	A Task is an implementation of a set of properties/behaviours/services.
-*	A Component is a functionality handler that holds Templates and invokes Tasks.
+*	A Component is a worker that handles services of an Entity and invokes Tasks.
-*	An Entity is composed of Components.
+*	An Entity is composed of Components and delegates jobs(mostly based on services) to them.
-*	Entities are updated through Components.
+*	A Component is composed of Tasks and delegates jobs to them.
 *	Players interact with the game world by entering inputs.
-*	Those inputs in turns trigger corresponding functionalities.
+*	Those inputs in turns trigger corresponding services.
-*	This may further invoke other Entities' functionalities.
+*	This may further invoke other Entities' services.
 *	Players perceive changes of Entities through graphic, UI elements and so on.

 ## Purporses